sismundocarlo-byte/Python-for-Data-and-AI/Journal-Entry-1.md

 - To build my porfolio that employeer can make decision that i'am someone qualified just by seeing it.
 - IF its a program but i dont we are going to build one since it will become a fullstock.
 But the program i want to build is a system that can assist in engineering feild like a simple job order request system, leave form, or simple petty cash request that is under one system that boss or upproval can approva via app.
 5. Reflect on one thing you learned today and one question you still have.
   - its just early in our boothcamp but iam having ideas what possible possition i can get after this training.
-And i think its worth it enrooling in this course.
+And i think its worth it enrolling in this course.

 ## Part 2 — Applied Deep-Dive: Pick an Industry
 UPLIFT CODECAMP · PYTHON FOR DATA AND AI